DV

 Strategy & risk

-MSTY tracks Strategy (MSTR) with a covered call approach, while TSLY tracks Tesla (TSLA) with a covered call approach.
-Beta is 2.5604 for MSTY and 1.5 for TSLY, indicating TSLY is less volatile relative to the market.
+MSTY is actively managed around Strategy (MSTR) exposure with a crypto approach, while TSLY tracks Tesla (TSLA) with a covered call approach.
+Beta is 2.5604 for MSTY and 1.49 for TSLY, making TSLY the less volatile of the two by this measure.

 MSTY beta2.5604